University of Central Florida: Colbourn Hall scandal

-During its brief history, UCF has hosted numerous notable speakers.
-Among these are U.S. presidents Richard Nixon, Bill Clinton, and Barack Obama, then senator and vice president Joe Biden, senators Bill Nelson, Marco Rubio, Mel Martinez, and John Edwards, Florida governors Jeb Bush and Charlie Crist, and First Lady Michelle Obama.
+Cartwright presidency

+Alexander Cartwright is the fifth and current president of UCF.
+He became the president on April 13, 2020, succeeding acting president Thad Seymore, who took over following Whittaker's resignation in February 2019.

 Campuses

 Main campus

-The University of Central Florida main campus is located along Alafaya Trail east of Orlando, Florida.
+The University of Central Florida main campus is located in the University census-designated place, along Alafaya Trail east of Orlando, Florida.

 The campus is designed to be pedestrian-oriented, with a series of concentric circles.
 The outermost circle is Gemini Blvd, which is also the main road for vehicular traffic on campus.
 Inside of Gemini, there is Apollo Circle, Mercury Circle, and finally Pegasus Circle as the innermost circle.

 Pegasus Circle contains the student union, with the John C. Hitt Library located directly to the south of it.
 All academic buildings are located inside of Gemini, with the circle divided up into pie-shaped sections for each college.
 As there are very few roads inside of Gemini, many buildings' loading docks are accessible only by sidewalks and thus receive most deliveries at night.
 The University of Central Florida campus is one of only two in the nation with a concentric circle design, the other being the University of California, Irvine.
 Newsweek ranked UCF as having the 20th most beautiful university campus in the country in 2011.

 Student housing is provided along the perimeter of the campus.
 Outside of Gemini, the campus is divided up into different themed sections.
-The northwest side of campus includes Greek communities, the north side contains Knights Plaza, an uptown style athletic village, the east side contains the Arboretum of the University of Central Florida, and the south side contains student recreation and wellness facilities.
+The northwest side of campus includes Greek communities and on-campus residences.

+The north side contains Knights Plaza, an uptown style athletic village with stores and restaurants, the east side contains the Arboretum of the University of Central Florida and the engineering wing.

-Located directly south of the main campus is Central Florida Research Park, which is the seventh largest research park in the nation and the largest in Florida, housing over 116 corporations.
+The south side contains student recreation and wellness facilities, leisure pool, recreation park, and more student housing.
+Also located directly south of the main campus is Central Florida Research Park, which is the seventh largest research park in the nation and the largest in Florida, housing over 116 corporations.
 The park provides more than 10,000 jobs to over 500 students and thousands of alumni.

 Main Campus is one of the safest branches nationally in comparison of all branches in the US.
 The percent of crimes in Main Campus decreased from 0.12% (in 2010) to 0.07% (in 2014) crimes per year.
-The most common crimes detected on Main Campus were burglary, motor vehicle theft, and aggravated assault.